SHANGHAI: Alliance for Global Education – Shanghai University of Finance and Economics

 If you are interested in enrolling in a course not in our database, please send this course for evaluation.

 The Shanghai University of Finance and Economics (SUFE), founded in 1917, is a multi-dimensional university with a core focus on applied economics and management and offering majors in law, philosophy, and humanities as well.
 SUFE, home to 12,000 students on two campuses, is administered by the Chinese Ministry of Education and has recently been selected as one of the "21st Century's Key Universities in China."
 It is the number one ranked finance and economics university in China.

 The Alliance requires students, including summer participants, to have completed one business course and one economics course prior to arrival in China.
-If business is not available at your school, two economics courses are required instead.
-The elective course International Finance in China also requires students to have completed an Introduction to Finance course.
+If you have not completed one business course, two economics courses are required instead.
+The elective course International Money and Finance also requires students to have completed an Introduction to Finance course.
 The remaining two elective SUFE courses do not have additional prerequisites.
 There is no language pre-requisite for the SUFE program.
-Chinese language classes are taught at the beginning through advanced level
+Chinese language classes are taught at the beginning through advanced level.